Mr. Parker & Midnight

 See our How to Help menu for other actions to ban zebra hunting at US canned hunt ranches and stop production of Premarin & other PMU drugs.

-Bills from the previous 118th Congress that we hope will be introduced again this year:
+A bill from the previous 118th Congress that we hope will be introduced again this session:

 Ejiao Act of 2023 (H.R.
 6021).
 To ban the sale or transportation of ejiao, a gelatin made from boiling donkey skins, or products containing ejiao in interstate or foreign commerce, which brutally kills millions of donkeys primarily for beauty products and Chinese medicine.